evetech2021-zz/my-first-game/README.md

 # my-first-game
 A MakeCode project
-WASD to move Space or A to shoot
+WASD to move Space to shoot